-Dr. Lipes is an Investigator in the Section on Immunobiology at Joslin and an Assistant Professor of Medicine at Harvard Medical School.
+Dr. Lipes is an Investigator in the Section on Immunobiology at Joslin and an Associate Professor of Medicine at Harvard Medical School.
 She received her medical degree from McGill University in Montreal.
 After completing her residency training in Pediatrics, she was a medical staff fellow in the Endocrinology Program at the National Institutes of Health.
 She has been the recipient of the Mary K. Iacocca Faculty Fellowship, a Harcourt General Charitable Foundation New Investigator Award, a Career Development Award from the American Diabetes Association and a Charles H. Hood Foundation Child Health Research Award.

 The main focus of Dr. Lipe's laboratory is to understand the immunological basis of type 1 diabetes (T1D) and its associated cardiovascular disease (CVD) complications, an area they have pioneered.
 They examine disease mechanisms at molecular and cellular levels in both mouse models and patients with T1D.
 Major questions include what initiates the loss of self-tolerance to islet beta cells or cardiomyocytes; what are the effector mechanisms and how to prevent this immune attack; and how major histocompatibility complex (MHC) molecules function in conferring susceptibility to autoimmunity.